Towards a Rigorous Evaluation of Time-series Anomaly Detection: Abstract

 \section{Abstract}

-In recent years, proposed studies on time-series anomaly detection (TAD) report high F1 scores on benchmark TAD datasets, giving the impression of clear improvements.
+In recent years, proposed studies on time-series anomaly detection (TAD) report high F1 scores on benchmark TAD datasets, giving the impression of clear improvements in TAD.
 However, most studies apply a peculiar evaluation protocol called point adjustment (\texttt{PA}) before scoring.
 In this paper, we theoretically and experimentally reveal that the \texttt{PA}~protocol has a great possibility of overestimating the detection performance; that is, even a random anomaly score can easily turn into a state-of-the-art TAD method.
-Therefore, the comparison of TAD methods with F1 scores after the \texttt{PA}~protocol can lead to misguided rankings.
-Furthermore, we question the potential of existing TAD methods by showing that an untrained model obtains comparable detection performance to the existing methods even without \texttt{PA}.
+Therefore, the comparison of TAD methods after applying the \texttt{PA}~protocol can lead to misguided rankings.
+Furthermore, we question the potential of existing TAD methods by showing that an untrained model obtains comparable detection performance to the existing methods even when \texttt{PA} is forbidden.
 Based on our findings, we propose a new baseline and an evaluation protocol.
 We expect that our study will help a rigorous evaluation of TAD and lead to further improvement in future researches.